 The decision to incorporate more books into a single season came down to the fact that Jordan's novels were, according to season 1 writer Amanda Kate Shuman (per GQ), about “a lot of characters go for a lot of walks to a lot of inns.”
 So some of this unnecessary fluff has been cut for the TV adaptation.

 Elaborating on what was cut from the TV show, Judkins told Den of Geek: “We’ll never be able to achieve everything that’s in the books.
 What are the iconic places that we need to do, and do we need to shift things around in physical space in order to hit them? … I don’t want to waste all my production money putting town after town on screen.”

-One element (from The Eye of the World) that will be included in season 1, though, is the ruby-hilted dagger.
-In the novels, this is an artifact of Shadar Logoth, an ancient city that fell to ruin after it embraced the darkness that its inhabitants had fought hard to stave off.
+One element from The Eye of the World that is included in season 1 is the ruby-hilted dagger.
+In the novels, this is an artefact of Shadar Logoth, an ancient city that fell to ruin after its citizens locked themselves away during a past war that was decimating the world.

 The dagger is possessed by evil forces and manipulates whoever comes into its possession, which spells danger for one of the series’ most prominent characters.
 In February, Amazon released a teaser trailer that showed one individual coming across the dagger.
 We won’t reveal which character that is due to spoilers but, if you want to find out who it’ll be, check out the tweet below: